 That's because it's NOT!
 It's only November 16.
+Think of

-all the great November 16 celebrations
+all the great November 16 celebrations we used to have

 before they started pushing holidays around just to make

 more money.
-I don't know about you, but I distinctly remember
+I don't know about you, but I distinctly

-the birth of the Emperor Tiberius.
+celebrate the birth of the Emperor Tiberius.
 It is also

 the birthday of W.C.
 Handy, and who doesn't remember

-remember—with a brisk November evening blowing
+—with a brisk November evening blowing outside— sitting

-before the warm hearth and
+before the warm hearth and singing the St. Louis